kngwyu/rlpy3/doc/make_domain.rst

 """"""""""""""""""
 Optionally, define / override the following functions, used for visualization:

-#. :func:`~rlpy.Domains.Domain.Domain.showDomain` - Visualization of domain based
+#. :func:`~rlpy.domains.Domain.Domain.showDomain` - Visualization of domain based
    on current internal state and an action, *a*.
    Often the header will include an optional argument *s* to display instead of the current internal state.
    RLPy frequently uses `matplotlib <http://matplotlib.org/>`_ to accomplish this - see the example below.
-#. :func:`~rlpy.Domains.Domain.Domain.showLearning` - Visualization of the "learning"
+#. :func:`~rlpy.domains.Domain.Domain.showLearning` - Visualization of the "learning"
    obtained so far on this domain, usually a value function plot and policy plot.
-   See the introductory tutorial for an example on :class:`~rlpy.Domains.Gridworld.GridWorld`
+   See the introductory tutorial for an example on :class:`~rlpy.domains.Gridworld.GridWorld`

 XX expectedStep(), XX